Towards a Fairer Non-negative Matrix Factorization: Related Works

 Consider a data matrix $ \in \R^{m \times n}$ where the rows in $\mat A$ and $\mat B$ are samples in the data belonging to a group $A$ and $B$, respectively.
 The problem of finding a projection into $d$-dimensions in \textit{Fair PCA} is defined as solving,

-where $\mat U_A$ and $\mat U_B$ are the matrices with rows in $\mat U$ corresponding to groups $A$ and $B$, respectively.
-The authors propose a polynomial-time algorithm for solving this problem that involves solving a semidefinite program to find nearly-optimal low-dimensional representations.
-In~\citet{tantipongpipat2019multi}, the authors introduce a multi-criteria dimensionality reduction problem, where multiple objectives are optimized simultaneously.
-One application of this model is capturing several fairness criteria in dimensionality reduction, such as the Fair PCA problem proposed in~\citet{samadi2018price}.
+This criterion of Fair PCA, \cref{eq: fair-pca}, seeks to minimize the maximum of the average reconstruction loss across different groups which fits under what is known as the min-max framework or \textit{social fairness}.
+In~\citep{tantipongpipat2019multi}, the authors further introduce a multi-criteria dimensionality reduction problem, where multiple objectives are optimized simultaneously.
+One application of this model is capturing several fairness criteria in dimensionality reduction, such as the Fair PCA problem~\citep{samadi2018price}.

-Our work is motivated by~\citet{samadi2018price}.
-Indeed, the criterion of Fair PCA, Equation~\eqref{eq: fair-pca}, minimizes the maximum of the average reconstruction loss across different groups.
-Similar to~\citet{samadi2018price}, socially fair k-means clustering introduced in~\citet{ghadiri2021socially} seeks to minimize the maximum of the average clustering cost across different groups.
-In~\citet{ghadiri2021socially}, the term \textit{socially fair} is introduced to refer to the min-max approach for clustering which has since been adapted more generally to unsupervised learning tasks.